ShubhamKrishna0/draftwing/README.md

 [✓] VS Code (version 1.99.3)
 [✓] Connected device (5 available)
 [✓] Network resources

+• No issues found!
 ```

-> ✅ No issues found!

 ---

-## 🔥 Firebase & Vertex AI Setup (IMPORTANT)
+## 🔥 Firebase + Vertex AI Setup

-DraftWing integrates **Firebase** to use **Vertex AI**, which requires minimal setup from your end:

-### 🔐 Add Your Firebase Config Files

-For the app to run correctly with Firebase services:
+DraftWing uses Firebase to access Vertex AI.
+Setup is simple:

+1. **For Android**:

-* Place `google-services.json` in `android/app/`
+   * Add your `google-services.json` file to `android/app/`

+2. **For iOS**:

-* Place `GoogleService-Info.plist` in `ios/Runner/`
+   * Add your `GoogleService-Info.plist` to `ios/Runner/`

-All the necessary Firebase initialization and configuration is already handled in the codebase.
-Just drop in your config files and you're ready to go! 😇
+Firebase is already integrated, so no additional configuration is required.

-> ⚠️ **Important Note:** If you plan to make this project public, do **not** commit your Firebase configuration files.
-This app uses Vertex AI, which requires a **Blaze Plan** on Firebase and may incur usage costs.
+> ⚠️ **Important:** Do not upload your Firebase config files to public repositories.
+Vertex AI requires a Blaze Plan and may incur charges for usage.

 ---

-## 👁️ Visual Showcase
+## 👀 UI Showcase

-Here’s a quick look at the app experience:
+A preview of DraftWing's interface:

 <p float="left">
   <img src="assets/showcase/splash.png" width="220">